Heton History, Family Crest & Coats of Arms

 Early Origins of the Heton family

-Another 163 words (12 lines of text) covering the years 1300 and 1372 are included under the topic Early Heton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heton research.
+Another 82 words (6 lines of text) covering the years 1300 and 1372 are included under the topic Early Heton History in all our PDF Extended History products and printed products wherever possible.

 Heton Spelling Variations